 Visit a doctor’s office for almost anything that ails you and the chances are good you will have your blood pressure measured.
 That’s because it is an essential diagnostic procedure to detect hypertension, a common condition that puts people at risk of heart and kidney disease.
+Accurate blood pressure measurements are essential for evaluating hypertension and planning effective treatment strategies.

 Falsely Positive Blood Pressure Readings: